Gigaspaces/xap-docs/site/content/xap110adm/the-sla.markdown

 {{% /tab %}}
 {{% /tabs %}}

-The SLA definition above creates 4 instances of a Processing Unit using the `partitioned-sync2backup` [space topology](/product_overview/space-topologies.html).
+The SLA definition above creates 4 instances of a Processing Unit using the `partitioned` [space topology](/product_overview/space-topologies.html).
 It defines 2 partitions (`number-of-instances="2"`), each with one backup (`number-of-backups="1"`).
 In addition, it requires that a primary and a backup instance of the same partition will not be provisioned to the same GSC (`max-instances-per-vm="1"`).

 {{% tip %}}
 It is up to the deployer to configure the SLA correctly.
 Trying to deploy a Processing Unit with a cluster schema that requires backups without specifying `numberOfBackups` causes the deployment to fail.